 Prerequisites

-To enable the connection to the Snowflake, the connector uses Java database connectivity (JDBC), secured with basic username and password authentication.
+The connector itself uses Java database connectivity (JDBC), secured with either basic or key-pair authentication.
 To set up the connector, you'll need:

 - The JDBC connection's URL, such as